 Employee Portal allows your employees to view their payslips and perform all payroll related activities like declaring Flexible Benefit Plan (FBP), submitting investment proofs and creating reimbursement claims.
 Bid goodbye to piles of paperwork and handle employees’ information effectively.

 Once your employee accepts the invitation, they would have to set up their portal account.
-They can access their portal through a web browser using this link or by downloading the Mobile App from the Apple App Store for Apple devices or the Google Play Store for Android devices.
+They can access Employee Self Service Portal through a web browser or by downloading the Mobile App from the Apple App Store for Apple devices or the Google Play Store for Android devices.

 The portal consists of the following tabs,